Long Wait of a Short Sale

 Keep in mind that a short sale has risks and rewards.
 Yes, you may get a home for less, but you’ll have to work harder for it to close.

-And remember, by writing this offer you have promised me that you patience and that you won't call me every day asking what is happening, right?
+By writing this offer you have promised me that you have patience and that you won't call me every day asking what is happening, right?